There are two types of surrogacy, ‘straight’ and ‘host’.

 |If the treatment has been unsuccessful||The Surrogate will be advised to stop all medication and a heavier than normal period will start a few days later.
 You should also be offered a follow-up consultation where further options will be discussed.
 If all parties involved decide to try another transfer, you will need to wait for at least another month before treatment can continue, and most clinics suggest two periods occur after IVF before trying again.|

-The fertility clinic may require the surrogate mother to undergo a ‘mock transfer’ to ensure she is physically capable of being a surrogate.
+The fertility clinic may require the surrogate to undergo a ‘mock transfer’ to ensure she is physically capable of being a surrogate.
 This is no more painful or uncomfortable than the usual cervical smear.

 Some clinics will insist that their ethics committee approves your case before allowing treatment to commence.
 If you have not received surrogacy implications counselling the fertility clinic may require you to see one of the clinic’s independent counsellors.